 Vasalgel, a multi-year contraceptive

 VasalgelTM is being developed as a long-acting, non-hormonal contraceptive with a significant advantage over vasectomy: it is likely to be more reversible.
 The procedure is similar to a no-scalpel vasectomy, except a gel is injected into the vas deferens (the tube the sperm swim through), rather than cutting the vas (as is done in vasectomy).
-If a man wishes to restore flow of sperm, whether after months or years, the polymer would be dissolved and flushed out.
+If a man wishes to restore the flow of sperm, whether after months or years, the polymer would be dissolved and flushed out.

-In early 2010, Parsemus Foundation began developing Vasalgel as a new vas-occlusive polymer contraceptive.
+In early 2010, the Parsemus Foundation began developing Vasalgel as a new vas-occlusive polymer contraceptive.
 Revolution Contraceptives was created to bring the product to market.
 This social venture company’s mission is to empower men worldwide to better control their reproduction with a reliable, safe, cost-effective, and reversible contraceptive.

 Stay engaged with Vasalgel

 Support the development of Vasalgel by donating to help get it to market.